 A Copyright is a protection for any published work that helps to prevent that work from being used without prior authorization.
-A Copyright may be indicated by the word "Copyright", or a C surrounded by a circle (©), followed by the date of when the work was published, and finally the author of the work.
+A Copyright may be indicated by the word "Copyright," or a C surrounded by a circle (©).
+The Copyright might also be followed by the published date and the author of the work.

 When work is Copyrighted, it may not be reproduced in any fashion unless the owner of the work grants proper rights.
 Computer Hope is not meant for legal representation, and how a Copyright is interpreted could vary.
 If you have additional questions or concerns about legalities, consult a legal consultant or attorney.

 Example of a Copyright

 A Copyright for Computer Hope is at the bottom of each of our pages.

 Like any original work, software is also protected by Copyright laws.
 Copying or installing software you have not purchased is a breach of Copyright and a criminal offense.
 All software you use should be fully licensed for each computer and user using the program.